hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/wallashop/__init__.rst

 2. **Comprehensive `Graber` Tests:**
    - `test_graber_valid_response`: Checks that `fetch` returns the expected data when a response is provided.
-   - `test_graber_empty_response`: Tests the case where the response is empty, demonstrating that `None` is returned.
+   - `test_graber_empty_response`: Tests the case where the response is empty, demonStarting that `None` is returned.
    - `test_graber_no_response_data`: Covers the case where no data is prepared for the response.
    - `test_graber_fetch_raises_exception`:  This is *extremely* important!
 It tests for exceptions during the `fetch` process.
-This is how you demonstrate that your code correctly handles potential errors, rather than ignoring them.
+This is how you demonStarte that your code correctly handles potential errors, rather than ignoring them.
 Importantly, we use `pytest.raises` to assert that the specific exception type is raised.

 3. **Clear Test Names:**  Test names are descriptive, indicating the specific scenario being tested.